anuradhakumar2021/A-fan-page/README.md

   - Include a brief biography.
   - Include how you discovered them and why you like them.
   - Your page should read like a story, a beginning, middle, and end. (header, main, footer).

+## Step 2 Requirements: (Build a table)
+  - Build a table to show upcoming concerts (if there are none, then make up some dates and locations).
+  - Each concert should have the following information: Date, Time, Location, Link to buy tickets.
+(4 columns).
+  - The table should have a header and a body ( you can create an optional footer if you would like)
+  - Display at least 3 concerts